 Chinese businesses don’t move at the same frenetic speed as American businesses.
 American professionals working with Chinese partners can’t expect quick decisions.
 While American businesses may push for rapid change and aggressive pursuit of deals, Chinese business professionals tend to take time to consider decisions and consult others above them in the hierarchy before making a choice.
 Pushing for a faster decision will only meet with polite resistance and deflections.

 Americans tend to like everything in writing.
 Every business transaction is a contract, legally binding and unable to be challenged, with terms laid out clearly and with no room for confusion.
 This can make the more lax Chinese attitude about contracts baffling.
 Instead of contracts, Chinese business professionals bank on personal trust in their relationships with business partners.
 The expectation is that each party expects the other to do the right thing in honoring their agreements, upholding a mutually unspoken understanding.

-Learning Chinese Business Etiquette for the Future
+Learning Chinese Business Etiquette

 Students working to attain a degree in business can benefit greatly from spending time in business settings in China.
 One of the easiest ways to do this is by registering for a study abroad program that is built to help such students learn about business etiquette as they also learn about history, culture, customs and politics.